 - In "Treehouse of Horror I" ("Hungry Are the Damned"), the whole Simpson family are taken captive by Kang and Kodos.
 They're actually very nice and hospitable to the Simpsons, and treat them to a grand dinner feast.
 However Lisa is suspicious, and she finds a cookbook entitled How to Cook Humans (spoofing the famous The Twilight Zone episode "To Serve Man").
 However, Kang and Kodos blow off some dust to reveal the book's title as How to Cook for Forty Humans, and then they kick out the Simpsons for their rudeness.

 - In "Treehouse of Horror VII" ("Citizen Kang"), Kang and Kodos abduct Homer Simpson while he's out fishing.
 Though instead of eating Homer or rectally probing him as he initially feared, the two aliens simply ask to know who the leader of Earth is.
-Homer replies that it's US President Bill Clinton, though he may be replaced by Senator Bob Dole in the then-current 1996 presidential election.
+Homer answers that it's US President Bill Clinton, though he may be replaced by Senator Bob Dole in the then-current 1996 presidential election.
 So Kang and Kodos abduct Clinton and Dole in order to impersonate both of them, and they run in the election.
 They successfully take over America (and the Earth).

 - In the Futurama episode "Spanish Fry", Fry gets kidnapped and has his nose stolen by alien poachers, who intend to sell it as a black-market aphrodisiac to Lrr, ruler of the planet Omicron Persei 8.
 Judging by a news report, alien abduction is a fairly common occurrence in 31st century life.Linda: "Alien abductions: Until now, a harmless nuisance.
 But recently they've taken on a sinister dimension as unsuspecting victims are returned... without noses."